sympower/dt-data-load-tool/docs/website/docs/general-usage/schema-contracts.md

 2. **columns** will allow new columns, raise an exception, or modify tables/frames still in the extract step to avoid rewriting Parquet files.
 3. **data_type** changes to data types in tables/frames are not allowed and will result in a data type schema clash.
 We could allow for more modes (evolving data types in Arrow tables sounds weird but ping us on Slack if you need it.)

-Here's how `dlt` deals with column modes:
+Here's how `data_load_tool` deals with column modes:
 1. **evolve** new columns are allowed (the table may be reordered to put them at the end).
 2. **discard_value** the column will be deleted.
 3. **discard_row** rows with the column present will be deleted and then the column will be deleted.
 4. **freeze** an exception on a new column.

 ### Get context from DataValidationError in freeze mode
-When a contract is violated in freeze mode, `dlt` raises a `DataValidationError` exception.
+When a contract is violated in freeze mode, `data_load_tool` raises a `DataValidationError` exception.
 This exception provides access to the full context and passes the evidence to the caller.
 As with any other exception coming from a pipeline run, it will be re-raised via a `PipelineStepFailed` exception, which you should catch in an except block:

 ```py